 - Exchange professors, fellows, students, scholars, participants, volunteers, and social workers under the sponsorship of a recognized local or international organization.

 The Philippine Consulate in Los Angeles’ website has a comprehensive list of requirements and other important information.
 You may visit their page on Special Non-Immigrant Visas if you want to know more.

 Special Resident Retiree Visa

-SRRV holders enjoy the benefits of indefinite states in the Philippines with multiple entries and exits.
+SRRV holders enjoy the benefits of indefinite stays in the Philippines with multiple entries and exits.
 They are also provided special discounts in PRA-accredited establishments.
-Likewise, SRRV holders may register with PhilHealth to avail of healthcare subsidies.
+Likewise, SRRV holders may register with PhilHealth to avail themselves of healthcare subsidies.